-41. Plaintiff repeats and re-alleges each and every allegation of paragraphs 1-33 as though fully set forth herein.
+- 39. Plaintiff repeats and re-alleges each and every allegation of paragraphs 1-31 as though fully set forth herein. - 40.
+The '968 Patent is valid and enforceable.

-43. Defendants have never been licensed, either expressly or impliedly, under the '968 Patent.

-44. Upon information and belief, Defendants have been and are directly infringing claim 1 of the '968 Patent under 35 U.S.C. § 271(a), either literally or under the doctrine of equivalents, by making and/or using in this District and elsewhere within the United States, without authority, products and processes that include all of the limitations of at least claim 1 of the '968 Patent, including but not limited to, Defendants' network management systems (e.g., use of network alarm management systems by third-party system providers and/or proprietary technology made by Defendants, either alone or in combination as part of a complete network alarm management system) that incorporate the 3GPP standards for network alarm management, as set forth in at least The 3G Fault Management Standard that include all of the limitations of one or more claims of the '968 Patent.
-Additional details relating to the accused products and processes, and their infringement, are in the possession of Defendants.

-45. Upon information and belief, Defendants had knowledge of the '968 Patent and their infringing conduct at least as early as September 12, 2014, when Network Management Solutions, LLC (i.e., the Plaintiff prior to its name change, hereinafter "NMS" for brevity) named Verizon Communications Inc. and Cellco Partnership d/b/a Verizon Wireless as Counterclaim Defendants in the action Telefonaktiebolaget LM Ericsson et. al. v.
+- 41. Defendant had never been licensed, either expressly or impliedly, under the '968 Patent. - 42.
+Upon information and belief, Defendant has been and is directly infringing claim 1 of the '968 Patent under 35 U.S.C. § 271(a), either literally or under the doctrine of equivalents, by making and/or using in this District and elsewhere within the United States, without authority, products and processes that include all of the limitations of at least claim 1 of the '968 Patent, including but not limited to, Defendant's network management systems (e.g., use of network alarm management systems by third-party system providers and/or proprietary technology made by Defendant, either alone or in combination as part of a complete network alarm management system) that incorporate the 3GPP standards for network alarm management, as set forth in at least the 3G Fault Management Standard that include all of the limitations of one or more claims of the '968 Patent.
+Additional details relating to the accused products and processes, and their infringement, are in the possession of Defendant. - 43.
+Upon information and belief, Defendant had knowledge of the '968 Patent and its infringing conduct at least as early as September 12, 2014, when Network Management Solutions, LLC (i.e., the Plaintiff prior to its name change, hereinafter "NMS" for brevity) named T-Mobile USA, Inc. as Counterclaim Defendant in the action Telefonaktiebolaget LM Ericsson et. al. v.
 Wi-Lan USA, Inc. et. al., C.A.
-1:14-cv-21854-DMM (S.D.
+No. 1:14-cv-21854-DMM (S.D.
 Fl.).
 See C.A.
-No. 1:14-cv-21854-DMM, Defendant's Answer, Affirmative Defenses, and Counterclaim to Plaintiff's' Second Amended Complaint (S.D.
+1:14-cv-21854-DMM, Defendant's Answer, Affirmative Defenses, and Counterclaim to Plaintiff's' Second Amended Complaint (S.D.
 Fl.
 Sept.
 12, 2014) (D.I.
 48).
 Although the case involved a different matter, namely a contractual dispute, the '968 Patent was identified in the Complaint and Counterclaim.
 Id.; See also id., Order on Mot's for Summ.
 J. (Aug.
 14, 2015) (D.I.
 165 at 14 (dismissing Ericsson's contractual claims for lack of standing)).

-46. Upon information and belief, Defendants acts of infringement of the '968 Patent have been willful and intentional.
-Since at least the above-mentioned date of notice, Defendants have acted with an objectively high likelihood that its actions constituted infringement of the '968 Patent by refusing to take a license and continuing to make and/or use its network management systems and/or services that incorporate the

-3GPP standards on network alarm management, and the objectively-defined risk was either known or so obvious that it should have been known.
+- 44. Upon information and belief, Defendant's acts of infringement of the '968 Patent have been willful and intentional.
+Since at least the above-mentioned date of notice, Defendant has acted with an objectively high likelihood that its actions constituted infringement of the '968 Patent by refusing to take a license and continuing to make and/or use its network management systems and/or services that incorporate the 3GPP standards on network alarm management, and the objectively-defined risk was either known or so obvious that it should have been known. - 45.
+As a direct and proximate result of these acts of patent infringement,

-47. As a direct and proximate result of these acts of patent infringement, Defendants have encroached on the exclusive rights of Plaintiff and its licensees to practice the '968 Patent, for which Plaintiff is entitled to at least a reasonable royalty.
+Defendant has encroached on the exclusive rights of Plaintiff and its licensees to practice the '968 Patent, for which Plaintiff is entitled to at least a reasonable royalty.